FreeCAD/FreeCAD-documentation/wiki/Workarounds.md

 The goal of this article is to list the most important currently missing features in FreeCAD and provide workarounds for them.
 It can be helpful for new users who can\'t find a particular functionality in FreeCAD.

-## Missing features in the Sketcher
+## Workarounds for the Sketcher Workbench

 ++++
 | No. | Missing feature                                                                                                                    | Workarounds                                                                                                                                                                                                                                                                                                              |